 The Secondary School Admissions Test is used for admission to private elementary, middle, and high schools throughout the United States.
 There are three levels of the test – Elementary, Middle, and Upper – each corresponding to one of the aforementioned three admissions processes.
 Each level of the test is taken by students across a range of ages, with the most common being the Upper Level taken by students applying into grades 9-12.
-Inspirica’s approach to the SSAT starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of preparation will vary as well.
-Your tutor will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.
+Inspirica’s approach to SSAT test prep starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of preparation will vary as well.
+Your tutor or instructors will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.

 Each of the three levels of the SSAT is composed of an essay prompt and several multiple-choice sections that fall into one of three categories: Quantitative, Verbal, and Reading.
 The number, order, and length of the sections differ significantly between the three levels, however; visit the SSAT’s website for detailed information on the level of the test that your child will be taking.